 Friends are wonderful assets to their libraries... unless they're not!
 Sadly, some Friends groups fall into cliques, start demanding to determine how the money is spent, start believing that they "own" the money raised rather than understanding their role as "trustees" of the money, and even start wanting a say in the library’s governance and/or operations.
-Based on her recently published book, The Good, The Great, and the Unfriendly: A Librarian's Guide to Working with Friends Groups, Sally Gardner Reed (Executive Director of United for Libraries) will discuss ways to work with Friends who go rogue, how to bring them back in line, and what to do when nothing works.
+Based on her recently published book, The Good, The Great, and the Unfriendly: A Librarian's Guide to Working with Friends Groups, Sally Gardner Reed (former Executive Director of United for Libraries) discusses ways to work with Friends who go rogue, how to bring them back in line, and what to do when nothing works.

 By participating in this webinar you will learn: